TPO PP based compounds raise quality and visual appeal of auto interiors

 AMQCL spray chemistries combine several chemical and physical cooling and lubrication ingredients and are formed and delivered on-the-fly.
 The sprays are infinitely adjustable and may include liquids, extreme pressure solid additives and reactive gases that are combined with a propellant gas and injected into a metered flow of charged CO2 gas-solid aerosol.
 Each ingredient contributes a specific physical and/or chemical dimension—including cooling capacity, penetration power, boundary layer reactivity, lubricity, viscosity, spray particle size and density.
 AMQCL sprays have variable geometry including adjustable cooling lubricant characteristic from dry to wet composition, room temperature to near-cryogenic temperature, and spray pressures ranging from 10 psi to 150 psi, or much higher, if desired.

-CO2 exhibits unusual and synergistic cleaning and treatment behaviors depending upon different and purposely imposed stresses, for example certain conditions of pressure and temperature, co-solvency and in the presence of strong electromagnetic energy fields.
+The Many Faces of CO2 CO2 exhibits unusual and synergistic cleaning and treatment behaviors depending upon different and purposely imposed stresses, for example certain conditions of pressure and temperature, co-solvency and in the presence of strong electromagnetic energy fields.
 When cooled into a solid phase and projected at a surface, CO2 is able to remove trace organic contaminations through complexation with thin film hydrocarbon layers as well as through physical ablation of particles, fibers and other surface residues.
 When CO2 is compressed into a liquid phase and contacted with a surface, CO2 is able to penetrate complex topography and pores to dissolve and extract organic compounds.
 CO2 excited in a strong electromagnetic field transitions into a plasma state, which provides a complex mixture of ions, electrons, oxygen radicals, ozone, UV light and heat—all of which work together to clean and etch the microscopic bondline surfaces.
 Moreover, CO2 dissociates to form organic functional groups such as carboxyl and carbonyl, which bond with the surface during treatment to form powerful chemical anchors for adhesives.
-With trace amounts of water vapor always present in both the CO2 supply and atmosphere surrounding a surface treatment zone, carboxylic and hydroxyl functional groups also are produced.
+With trace amounts of water vapor always present in both the CO2 supply and atmosphere surrounding a surface treatment zone, carboxylic and hydroxyl functional groups also are produced. |

 Unlike simple atmospheric gases like nitrogen and oxygen, CO2 exhibits very strong hydrocarbon solubility.
 CO2 gas exhibits >600 percent higher solubility in oils as compared to compressed air.
 Due to this unique physicochemical properties and cohesion energy, CO2 gas modifies lubricant and coolant additive properties to produce mixtures having lower surface tension and lower viscosity, which aids in penetration into chip/tool capillary interfaces.
 Moreover, CO2 itself behaves as a reactive boundary layer lubricant—forming carboxylic acid functional groups during tribochemical reactions.